nepenth/knowledge-base/README.md

 ### Personal Development <a name="personal-development"></a>
-The Personal Development category provides resources and guidance on improving individual skills and performance, with a focus on setting and achieving goals.
-This category includes topics such as goal setting and achievement, helping users to enhance their productivity and success.
+The Personal Development category provides resources and guidance on improving individual skills and habits, with a focus on setting and achieving goals.
+This category includes topics such as goal setting and achievement, helping individuals enhance their productivity and success.
 *Subcategories: Goal Setting And Achievement*
 *Items: 1*